fhenneke/comb_auctions/README.md

 If you want to test historical auctions, you need to provide database credentials in a `.env` file, see `.env.example`.

-At the moment, the data fetching can take 20 minutes the first time it is run.
+At the moment, the data fetching can take 1 minute the first time it is run.
 Data is then stored in a 80MB file and not fetched again (for the same range of auctions).